baranusluel/square-on/docs/index.md

 ![XYbot complete1](assets/image10.jpg)
 ![XYbot complete2](assets/image12.jpg)

-The X-Y bot was complete.
+The X-Y bot construction was complete.

 #### Chess board
 For the chess board we chose to use a transparent sheet of acrylic to showcase the inner mechanism.
 We used a laser cutter, to engrave the squares on the acrylic.
 Here it is on top of the other parts.
 ![Acrylic Chessboard](assets/image23.jpg)

+We chose to make the chess board and robot itself fairly large so that there would be enough space between each chess piece to allow a knight to pass in between.

 #### The box
 We used another 4x2 sheet for the box.
 The sides were connected with nails and reinforced with hot glue.
 L-brackets attach the top and bottom of the box as well as hold the frame of the X-Y bot.